 The fourth phase of the red team methodology is the attack phase.
-During this phase of the assessment, red team members will launch their attacks at all of the vulnerable resources previously discovered during the mapping phase.
-These attacks can range from attacking web applications, taking over internal network resources, and accessing sensitive information locally stored on the network.
-During this phase of the assessment, the red team mustn’t cause permanent damage to the manufacturers’ business.
+During this assessment phase, red team members will launch their attacks at all of the vulnerable resources previously discovered during the mapping phase.
+These attacks can include attacking web applications, taking over internal network resources, and accessing sensitive information stored locally on the network.
+During this assessment phase, the red team mustn’t cause permanent damage to the manufacturers’ business.

 The final phase of the red team methodology is the documentation and findings phase.
-The red team will document all of their efforts, including how the vulnerabilities and misconfigurations were discovered, how vulnerabilities and misconfigurations were exploited, what actions were allowed post-exploitation, and the goals achieved.
+The red team will document their efforts, including discovering vulnerabilities and misconfigurations, how they used them, the actions allowed post-exploitation, and the goals achieved.
 In many cases, these reports will also provide insight into how the leadership team can resolve security issues to prevent future attacks, business disruption, and financial losses.

 You mentioned physical assessments and social engineering.
 What are they?

 Social engineering uses social manipulation to gain or leverage information or access for future attacks.
-These attacks can be performed both in person and electronically and be performed in various ways.
-Alongside physical security assessments, social engineering can help a red team member gain access to a building that would normally require special access or a key card to enter.
-Additionally, social engineering can gather information about key employees to identify key targets during the exercise better.
+These attacks can be performed both in person and electronically and in various ways.
+Alongside physical security assessments, social engineering can help a red team member gain access to a building that usually requires special access or a key card to enter.
+Social engineering can also gather information about key employees to identify critical targets during the exercise better.

 We are not a large manufacturer.
 Should we perform a red team exercise?

-This is a good question to ask, as this is also another major difference between penetration testing and red team exercises.
+This question is excellent, as this is also another significant difference between penetration testing and red team exercises.
 Red team exercises target complex security issues through more elaborate methods, which more closely resemble an attack that can launch against an organization.
-Certainly, manufacturers and producers with multiple business units and multiple locations have more potential holes in their security.
+Indeed, manufacturers and producers with multiple business units and multiple locations have more potential holes in their security.

-Small manufacturers may have multiple locations, but the number of on-premise and cloud-based systems is manageable.
-The number of people with access to critical data is also minimized with the smaller number of employees.
-Also, we typically do not see small manufacturing developing their own applications and hosting their business platforms.
+Small manufacturers may have multiple locations, but the number of on-premise and cloud-based systems are manageable.
+The number of people with access to critical data is minimized with fewer employees.
+Also, we typically do not see small manufacturing developing their applications and hosting their business platforms.

-This is not to say small manufacturers should not conduct a red team exercise.
+We do not intend to say small manufacturers should not conduct a red team exercise.
 The exercise would occur after penetration testing concluded and the internal team performed the remediation.
 Unlike penetration testing for compliance, red team exercises would adjust the assessment’s focus to test against the rules governed by the compliance requirements.